oplS17projects/RCat/Demo.md

   * Our machine object is a closure over an IP address, lists of open ports, and several procedures

-Because we both elements of our program form closures over lists we use map and variations of map constantly.
+Because both elements of our program form closures over lists we use map and variations of map constantly.

-  * breaking apart ranges of IP addresses.
+  * Breaking apart ranges of IP addresses.

 ```racket
 ; convert from range of ips to a list of ips